-The director must make the disclosure to all the other directors.
-Only full and frank disclosure will be adequate to company with the duty to declare.
+The director must disclose his/her interest to the other directors.
+Only full and frank disclosure will be adequate to a company with the duty to declare.
 Disclosure may be made in writing or verbally, but full records must be kept.

 Effect of declaring an interest

 Declaring an interest protects the company and the director against some action by shareholders.
 However, it does not override the directors’ general duty to consider whether entering into the proposed transaction is in the company’s interests, nor does it override anything in the company’s articles of association regarding decision-making (for example, the articles may provide that conflicted directors may not vote at board meetings on the matter in question).

 If the director has not declared an interest, then the company could seek to rescind any contract (i.e. declare it void) as against the director.

 In addition, the company may have a claim against the director for breach of their fiduciary duty to the company, giving rise to a right to compensation.

 In extremis, the company might have a claim against the director for commercial fraud (although, as noted above, a failure to declare an interest is not a criminal matter).

 There is also the possibility of a claim by shareholders for unfair prejudice, or by the Registrar of Companies for an order seeking disqualification of the individual from acting as a company director.